The Inspector (1962 film)

-The Inspector (a.k.a.
-Lisa) is a 1962 CinemaScope DeLuxe Color British-American drama film directed by Philip Dunne, starring Stephen Boyd and Dolores Hart.
+The Inspector (also known as Lisa) is a 1962 CinemaScope DeLuxe Color British-American drama film directed by Philip Dunne, starring Stephen Boyd and Dolores Hart.
 Hart plays Lisa Held, a Dutch-Jewish girl who has survived the horror of Auschwitz concentration camp.

 Plot

-In 1946 Holland, Lisa Held (Dolores Hart), a survivor of Auschwitz concentration camp during World War II, has fallen prey to ex-Nazi Thorens (Marius Goring), who has promised to smuggle her into Palestine.
+In 1946 Holland, Lisa Held, a survivor of the Auschwitz concentration camp during World War II, has fallen prey to ex-Nazi Thorens, who has promised to smuggle her into Palestine for payment.
 In reality, Thorens plans to send her to South America for sex work.
-Unbeknownst to them both, they are being trailed by Dutch Police Inspectors Peter Jongman (Stephen Boyd) and Sergeant Wolters (Donald Pleasence).
-Jongman carries the guilt of not having saved his Jewish fiancée, Rachel, from death at the hands of the Nazis.
-Jongman follows them to London, where he meets Thorens to discuss Lisa.
-During their encounter, Jongman strikes Thorens, who accidentally falls onto one of the imitation SS daggers he sells, and dies.
-Jongman thinks Thorens, who was moving when he left, has only been knocked down and leaves.
+Unknown to them both, they are being trailed by Dutch Police Inspectors Peter Jongman and Sergeant Wolters.
+Jongman carries the guilt of having worked as a policeman under the Nazi occupation and failing to save his Jewish fiancée, Rachel, from death at the hands of the Nazis.
+Following Thorens and Lisa to London, Jongman confronts Thorens.
+During their encounter, Jongman strikes Thorens, who falls on an imitation SS dagger he is holding.
+Concerned for Lisa and believing that Thorens has only been knocked senseless, Jongman leaves, unaware that Thorens is dying.
+Meanwhile, Lisa has escaped Thorens's flat via a window.
+Recognizing Jongman as a policeman, Lisa comes to him on the riverbank, asking whether he killed Thorens, which Jongman denies.
+Lisa knew Thorens was an ex-Nazi but was desperate enough to take a chance that he would keep his word.
+As Jongman is leaving, he turns to see that Lisa is possibly contemplating jumping in the river, believing herself out of options.
+He returns and declares that he will help her.

-Upon returning to Amsterdam with Lisa, Jongman visits his own mother (Jean Anderson) and sister (Jane Jordan Rogers).
-Jongman’s mother initially believes Lisa is taking advantage of him until she reveals she was experimented on in Auschwitz.
-Later, Jongman visits Dutch police headquarters, and is confronted by his superiors about Thorens’ death.
+Returning to Amsterdam, Jongman takes Lisa to visit his mother and sister.
+Jongman's mother initially believes Lisa is using him until Lisa reveals she was in the experimental ward in Auschwitz.
+Later, Jongman visits Dutch police headquarters and is confronted by his superiors about Thorens's death.
 Jongman says he struck Thorens but did not kill him; he secretly suspects Lisa killed Thorens.

-Jongman takes time off, and decides to help Lisa reach Palestine, probably to make amends for failing to save his Jewish girlfriend.
-Through contacts, Jongman finds work for them on a barge owned by Captain Brandt going to Paris.
+To make amends for failing to save his Jewish girlfriend, Jongman takes time off to help Lisa reach Palestine.
+Through contacts, Jongman finds work for them on a barge owned by Captain Brandt.
 During the journey, Lisa and Jongman start to fall in love and gain the acceptance of the crusty but goodhearted Brandt.